 SC orders removal of Sindh Building Control Authority director general

-The Supreme Court on Thursday ordered the removal of the Sindh Building Control Authority (SBCA) Director General Mushtaq Soomro while hearing a case regarding the removal of encroachments in Karachi and renewing the original face of the city.
+The Supreme Court on Thursday ordered the removal of the Sindh Building Control Authority (SBCA) Director General Zafar Ahsan while hearing a case regarding the removal of encroachments in Karachi and renewing the original face of the city.

-Earlier during the proceedings, Chief Justice of Pakistan Justice Gulzar Ahmed on Thursday took various officials to task for the condition of Karachi's infrastructure while hearing a case regarding the removal of encroachments in the metropolis and renewing the original face of the city.
+The court said that an "honest officer" should be appointed, adding that the Sindh chief secretary look into the matter personally and take legal action against officials who are found to be involved in corrupt practices.
+While issuing the order, the court expelled SBCA Director (research) Mushtaq Soomro from the courtroom.

+"This department of yours is very corrupt," the court said to the Sindh advocate general.

+"I admit, but there are some honest officials as well," the advocate general replied.

-A three-member bench of the apex court comprising Justice Ahmed, Justice Faisal Arab and Justice Sajjad Ali Shah took up the case in the Supreme Court's Karachi registry.
+A three-member bench of the apex court comprising Chief Justice of Pakistan Gulzar Ahmed, Justice Faisal Arab and Justice Sajjad Ali Shah had taken up miscellaneous petitions in the Supreme Court's Karachi registry.

+During the proceedings, Justice Shah noted that "portions are being built after openly taking bribes, in every street, every block of Nazimabad".

+"Construction is being done while government-owned cars are parked [outside]," he added.

 During the proceedings, the top judge asked for the reason behind the situation in Karachi and said: "This is not some village, at one point Karachi used to the jewel of Pakistan.